-These promises of restoration are addressed to BOTH the House of Israel (the Lost Tribes) and the House of Judah (the Jews).
-One of the most neglected points in the Hebrew Prophets, even among Jews, but virtually unacknowledged among Gentiles/Christians, is their constant emphasis on the total restoration of ALL Israel -- meaning, of course, all twelve tribes.
+These promises of restoration are addressed to BOTH the House of Israel (the Ten Lost Tribes) and the House of Judah (the Judahites, Benjamites and Levi).
+One of the most neglected points in the Hebrew Prophets, even among those descended from Israel, but virtually unacknowledged among Gentiles/Christians, is their constant emphasis on the total restoration of ALL Israel -- meaning, of course, all twelve tribes.
 Ephraim/Joseph, who has seemingly been lost among the Gentiles, will make himself known to his brother Judah.
 The results of this reunion will astound the world and alter world history.
 This is even hinted at mystically in the Joseph story (Genesis 45), but is emphasized in no uncertain terms throughout the Prophets.
-The average Bible student seldom notes the careful distinction which the Prophets consistently make between the House of Israel (Ephraim/Joseph), which refers to the Lost Tribes, and the House of Judah, whom we have known since the Babylonian Exile as the Jewish people.
+The average Bible student seldom notes the careful distinction which the Prophets consistently make between the House of Israel (Ephraim/Joseph), which refers to the Lost Ten Tribes, and the House of Judah, whom we have known since the Babylonian Exile as the Judahite, Benjamite and Levitical peoples.

 The rabbinic sources explain that they migrated beyond the river Sambatyon, across which they will someday return -- see b.
 Sanhedrin 65b; j.
 Sanhedrin 10:6; Lamentations Rabba 2:9; Genesis Rabba 11:5 and Targum Pseudo-Jonathan to Exodus 34:10.
 This mysterious river is said to flow six days a week, but rest on the Sabbath.
 Most scholars have taken this reference to the Sambatyon River as purely legendary and fantastic.
 However, recent research in Jerusalem has identified the river as none other than the Bosphorus strait, where the waters of the Black Sea flow past Istanbul toward the Aegean Sea.
 There the current does actually slow down drastically, and at times even stop or reverse -- on the average of about once a week -- giving rise to these accounts.
 Isaiah also indicates that these tribes were located to the west in his time (Isaiah 66:18-21).

 Based on this and much additional recent research, it can definitely be shown that significant portions of the Lost Tribes migrated northwest, toward Europe and are to be found today among the Anglo-Saxon-Celtic and associated peoples.
 In other words the tribes are largely located today in the United States, Great Britain, northwestern Europe, Australia, New Zealand, and other scattered areas.
-They are primarily Protestant, tied to their Biblical heritage, and have by and large provided a hospitable climate for Jews and even supported Zionism.
+They are primarily Protestant and tied to their Biblical heritage.

 The Hebrew prophets consistently and carefully distinguish between these two "Houses."
 This is not some minor, inconsequential theme, but is actually THE dominant emphasis that runs throughout these texts in the Old Testament.
 This restoration of all Israel rests upon the absolute promise of YEHOVAH.
-Although Israel (i.e. the Ten Tribes) is scattered among the nations, numbering as the sands of the sea, and they even come to think of themselves as Gentiles, YEHOVAH declares that not the "least grain" will be lost.
-His eyes are on all their ways, and they will surely RETURN -- to YEHOVAH their God, to Judah (the Jews), and to the Holy Land!
+Although Israel (i.e. all the Twelve Tribes) is scattered among the nations, numbering as the sands of the sea, and they even come to think of themselves as Gentiles, YEHOVAH declares that not the "least grain" will be lost.
+His eyes are on all their ways, and they (both houses) will surely RETURN -- to YEHOVAH their God, and to the Holy Land!